ben-williams/FLRforQuantFishSci/Sessions/01 Intro to FLR/01.02 Intro to FLR/src/Intro_FLR.md

-% The FLR platform for quantitative fisheries science
+% The FLR platform and the a4a initiative
 % Iago MOSQUEIRA
 % August 2014